moonsaultco/moonsaultco.github.io/ux/index.md

 		<div class="name">Trevor Alyn</div>
 	</div>
 	<div class="text">
-		John is one of those rare individuals who both knows what he’s doing and gives a damn about his job.
-He also happens to be a cool dude and fun to work with.
+		“John is one of those rare individuals who both knows what he’s doing and gives a damn about his job.
+He also happens to be a cool dude and fun to work with.”
 	</div>
 </div>